 Accounts are entities on the Algorand blockchain associated with specific onchain data, like a balance.
 An Algorand Address is the identifier for an Algorand account.

-After generating a private key and corresponding address, sending Algos to the address on Algorand will initialize its state on the Algorand blockchain and turn it into a true account.
+After generating a private key and corresponding address, sending Algos to the address on Algorand will initialize its state on the Algorand blockchain.

 Every account on Algorand must have a minimum balance of 100,000 microAlgos.
 If ever a transaction is sent that would result in a balance lower than the minimum, the transaction will fail.
 The minimum balance increases with each asset holding the account has.
 Read more about assets and changes to the minimum balance requirement in the Algorand Standard Assets section.